 Anti-aging Treatment During Sleep

-Organic silk fabric is much less absorbent than cotton and can allow more efficient use of expensive overnight creams.
+Silk fabric is much less absorbent than cotton and can allow more efficient use of expensive overnight creams.
 Silk does not absorb moisture and keeps product on facial skin rather than being absorbed into a pillowcase.
 Sleeping on silk or wearing silk is great option for helping your skin to maintain its natural moisture, stay healthy and smooth.
-Silk is a great option to someone with sensitive skin as its smooth surface helps to avoid skin irritation.
+Organic silk fabric is a great option to someone with sensitive skin as its smooth surface helps to avoid skin irritation.
 Interestingly, women who slept on silk pillow for 2 weeks reported having a healthier looking face skin and fewer dark marks on it.

 Silkworms feed on mulberry leaves, Brunswick Laboratories have tested that mulberry leaves contain a lot of antioxidants and can be compared to super-fruits such as blueberries, blackberries and cranberries.
 Antioxidants play a major role in cellular repair process in the body.

 Delicate Treatment to Your Hair